jriecken/asset-smasher/README.md

 ### <a name="tn-ejs"></a> ejs

 - Any registered helpers will be exposed as global variables to the `ejs` transform.
-- The built-in `asset_paths` helper can be used here.
+- The built-in `asset_src` helper can be used here.

 ### <a name="tn-dust-hbs"></a> dust and Handlebars